jpwilliams/gitree/README.md

   -V, --version           output the version number -m, --modified          only show modified files
   -t, --tracked           only show tracked files
-  -I, --ignore <pattern>  do not list files that match the given pattern -h, --help              output usage information
+  -c, --collapse          collapse directory nodes that contain a single child -I, --ignore <pattern>  do not list files that match the given pattern -h, --help              output usage information
 ```